postmanlabs/labs-docs/src/pages/docs/integrations/webhooks.md

 ## Send a team activity feed to custom webhooks

 The activity feed is where you can track changes made to your collections and within your team.

-To send a team activity feed to a custom webhook, do the following:

 1. In the **Webhooks Integrations** page, next to **Post team activity**, select **Add Integration**.
 2. In the **Add integration** page: